MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Move-SPSite.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-The Move-SPSite cmdlet moves the data in the specified site collection from its current content database to the content database specified by the DestinationDatabase parameter.
-A no-access lock is applied to the site collection to prevent users from altering data within the site collection while the move is taking place.
-Once the move is complete, the site collection is returned to its original lock state.
-The destination content database specified must already exist, must be attached to the same SQL Server as the site collection's current content database, and must be attached to the site collection's current Web application.

-After you run the Move-SPSite cmdlet, run the IISReset command to update changes to IIS.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

 The Move-SPSite cmdlet moves the data in the specified site collection from its current content database to the content database specified by the DestinationDatabase parameter.
 A no-access lock is applied to the site collection to prevent users from altering data within the site collection while the move is taking place.